itsPoipoi/Apex-Legends-Tips-and-Tweaks/README.md

 # Apex-Legends-Tips-and-Tweaks

+!DISCLAIMER!
+MOST OF THESE HAVE BEEN PATCHED WITH S7 RELEASE AND WON'T HAVE ANY EFFECT IN GAME. !DISCLAIMER!

 AUTOEXEC REGROUPS AND EXPLAINS A BUNCH OF THIS STUFF, SO YOU MIGHT WANT TO LOOK AT THAT FIRST.

 I figured out a lot of this by digging through files extracted from the game.